pholt/PTPlaylist/README.md

 ## Usage:
 I deploy this via Web Deploy in Visual Studio.
 If you want to run this, you'll need to plug in your own YoutubeV3 enabled API key into the Web.config.

+Additionally, there is an Azure Cosmos DB alleviating the Google Youtube API usage issue.
+This is an optional feature however.

-More info on getting that setup can be found here: https://developers.google.com/youtube/v3
+More info on getting an API key set up can be found here: https://developers.google.com/youtube/v3

 ## The Worst Issue:
 Google has increased the quota usage of the Search action of the YoutubeV3 API from 1 to 100.
 Thus the free tier of the quota (10,000) allows only 100 plays per day!
 This is abysmal.
 To do a sort of pseudo-caching, the application now uses an Azure CosmosDB instance to store search queries -> search result to reduce the need of hitting the Youtube API as much.